Primary Navigation Mobile

 The question of polishing and buffing

 Polishers aren’t as powerful or rotate as fast as angle grinders because they aren’t designed to cut or grind.
 Polishing and buffing demand delicacy to prevent damage to the car’s clearcoat through heat build-up.
-Fast-spinning angle grinders can easily cause damage to a car’s paintwork because of this, and so too can rotary polishing machines.
+Fast-spinning angle grinders and rotary polishing machines can easily cause damage to a car’s paintwork because of this.
+This just goes to show how careful you would need to be with a faster-spinning angle grinder.

 What not to do with an angle grinder